There comes a time when you want better.

 This type of design works a tad differently.
 The coils sit on a cantilever and they move within a fixed magnet, which produces a current.
 Moving coil designs are more expensive, and they require a higher-gain stage, due to the delicate signal strength.

 The flip side is that the coil is small, meaning that the voltage that normal moving coils produce is significantly smaller.
+Do you want an MM or an MC cartridge?
+Generally, MC is not worth the extra cost.
+MM is the much better option for most.

 Why Upgrade Your Turntable?